taoyuan/revio/README.md

 # evoxy [![Build Status](https://travis-ci.org/taoyuan/evoxy.svg?branch=master)](https://travis-ci.org/taoyuan/evoxy)

 > A reverse proxy server.
 Evolved from [Redbird](https://github.com/OptimalBits/redbird).
-With built in Cluster, HTTP2, LetsEncrypt and Docker support
+> With built in Cluster, HTTP2, LetsEncrypt and Docker support

+## Highlights

+- Challenges `http-01` and `tls-sni-01`(`redbird` has not supported this out of box) support have been tested, and `dns-01` maybe supported without tested.
+- Provided executable command `evo` with `/etc/evoxy/evoxy.yml` configuration support, just like `haproxy` or `nginx`, but more simple.

 ## SUPER HOT
 Support for HTTP2.
 You can now enable HTTP2 just by setting the HTTP2 flag to true.
 Keep in mind that HTTP2 requires